MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-get-started-linux.md

 ### Manual installation
 For manual installation of the Service Fabric runtime and common SDK, follow the rest of this guide.

-## Update your APT sources or Yum Repositories
+## Update your APT sources or Yum repositories
 To install the SDK and associated runtime package via the apt-get command-line tool, you must first update your Advanced Packaging Tool (APT) sources.

 ### Ubuntu